SC4RECOIN/simple-crypto-breakout-strategy/README.md

 ## Backtest

-The following are results from a backtest from 2020 with the below config.
+The following are results from a backtest from `2020-01-01` to `2020-12-31` with the below config.
 A simple buy & hold strategy is used as a benchmark.

 ```json
 {